justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 bash problems/problem_id/run.sh
 ```

-If a solution fails, debug and fix it while still using the library components.
+If a solution fails, debug and fix it while using the library components.
+You may edit the library, but ensure that any downstream solutions still pass tests.

 ### 5. Evaluate Your Compression